Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - flask_pymongo - This module allows the flask framework to connect with the MongoDB database.
 - werkzeug.security - This module has been used to create user passwords and for verification.
 - datetime - This module has been used to record timestamps by the app.
+- re - I used this module for extra validation for checking the user email input.

 ## Outside libraries